Mike111222/KingFisher-Chemicals/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my dear friend Salman Ahmad Khan, my code reviewers and Microverse and the owner of the Behance Design, from where I have taken the design insights and styles ideas.
+I would like to thank my dear friend Salman Ahmad Khan, my code reviewers and Microverse and the owner of the Behance Design Cindy Shin, from where I have taken the design insights and styles ideas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>